farah-nm/UAS_AVD/README.md

 # UAS_AVD
 Correlation Analysis Between Cause of Disease Cases in South Sumatra Province (2015-2023)
 # DESKRIPSI
-Kode ini merupakan visualisasi dari hasil analisis untuk korelasi antar penyakit di Provinsi Sumatera Utara (2015 - 2023).
-Project ini dibuat untuk tugas akhir dari mata kuliah Analitik Visualisasi Data.
-Tujuan dari analisis ini adalah These findings emphasize the importance of coordinated efforts to address shared risk factors, improve healthcare accessibility, and implement region-specific strategies.
+This code is a visualization of the analysis results for the correlation between diseases in North Sumatra Province (2015 - 2023).
+This project was made for the final assignment of the Data Visualization Analytics course.
+The purpose of this analysis is These findings emphasize the importance of coordinated efforts to address shared risk factors, improve healthcare accessibility, and implement region-specific strategies
 # INSTALASI

 # PENGGUNAAN